-In the common "lead-acid" cell (the kind commonly used in automobiles), the negative electrode is made of lead (Pb) and the positive is made of lead peroxide (Pb02), both metallic substances.
-The electrolyte solution is a dilute sulfuric acid ($H_2SO_4 + H_2O$).
-If the electrodes of the cell are connected to an external circuit, such that electrons have a place to flow from one to the other, negatively charged oxygen ions (O) from the positive electrode (PbO2) will ionically bond with positively charged hydrogen ions (H) to form molecules water (H_2O).
-This creates a deficiency of electrons in the lead peroxide (PbO2) electrode, giving it a positive electrical charge.
-The sulfate ions (SO4) left over from the disassociation of the hydrogen ions (H) from the sulfuric acid (H_2SO_4) will join with the lead (Pb) in each electrode to form lead sulfate (PbSO4):
+In the common "lead-acid" cell (the kind commonly used in automobiles), the negative electrode is made of lead (Pb) and the positive is made of lead (IV) dioxide (Pb02), both metallic substances.
+It is important to note that lead dioxide is metallic and is an electrical conductor, unlike other metal oxides that are usually insulators. (note: Table 11.1) The electrolyte solution is a dilute sulfuric acid ($H_2SO_4 + H_2O$).
+If the electrodes of the cell are connected to an external circuit, such that electrons have a place to flow from one to the other, lead(IV) atoms in the positive electrode (PbO2) will gain two electrons each to produce Pb(II)O. The oxygen atoms which are "left over" combine with positively charged hydrogen ions (H)+to form water (H_2O).
+This flow of electrons into into the lead dioxide (PbO2) electrode, gives it a positive electrical charge.
+Consequently, lead atoms in the negative electrode give up two electrons each to produce lead Pb(II), which combines with sulfate ions (SO_4^{-2}) produced from the disassociation of the hydrogen ions (H^+) from the sulfuric acid (H_2SO_4) to form lead sulfate (PbSO4).
+The flow of electrons out of the lead electrode gives it a negative electrical charge.
+These reactions are shown diagrammitically below:[1]